What Are Choses In Action?

 There is on occasion a question of whether an asset can be defined as actual property or whether it is merely a “choses in action.”

-As an example, if someone has been informed that they will inherit a property on death of a family member, then this would be an entitlement is still in the future.
-It has not yet been realised.
+As an example, if someone has been informed that they will inherit a property on death of a family member, then this would be an entitlement that is still in the future: it has not yet been realised.
 And thus it is not property that is the asset of that person.
 Neither it, nor it’s value, can be part of the property pool.

 Types of choses in action